Crystal Symphony: Here's What It Was Really Like Onboard "The Pirate Ship" Cruise

-Rather than return to Miami on Saturday January 22 as scheduled, Crystal Symphony diverted to Bimini in The Bahamas on Sunday January 23.
+Rather than return January 22 to Miami as scheduled, Crystal Symphony diverted to Bimini in The Bahamas on January 23.
 Passengers were then placed on a ferry back to Fort Lauderdale, where they could return home on rescheduled flights.

-In threads on the Cruise Critic message boards, passengers on the ship documented the entire process, from receiving the news that their cruise -- a seven-night Caribbean sailing that embarked on San Juan on January 15 -- was the last one for Crystal Symphony to the barrage of headlines on the ship's final docking.
+In threads on the Cruise Critic message boards, passengers on the ship documented the entire process, from receiving the news that their cruise -- a seven-night Caribbean sailing that embarked January 15 in San Juan -- was the last one for Crystal Symphony to the barrage of headlines on the ship's final docking.

 Far from being "kidnapped," Cruise Critic members reported final days on Crystal Symphony filled with decadent meals, complimentary drinks and assistance in getting home.
 The luxury was accompanied by sadness, both for the crew who were losing their jobs and for the demise of a cruise line that has created so many good memories.